yzhao062/pyod/README.rst

    :target: https://raw.githubusercontent.com/yzhao062/pyod/master/examples/ALL.png
    :alt: Comparision_of_All

-To provide an overview and quick guidance of the implemented models, a benchmark is supplied for select algorithms.
-In total, 17 benchmark data are used for comparision, all datasets could be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.
+To provide an overview of the implemented models, a benchmark is supplied for select algorithms.
+In total, 17 benchmark data are used for comparision which can be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.

 For each dataset, it is first split into 60% for training and 40% for testing.
-All experiments are repeated 10 times independently with different samplings.
+All experiments are repeated 10 times independently with random splits.
-The mean of 20 trials are taken as the final result.
+The mean of 10 trials is regarded as the final result.
 Three evaluation metrics are provided:

-* The area under receiver operating characteristic (ROC) curve
+- The area under receiver operating characteristic (ROC) curve
-* Precision @ rank n (P@N)
+- Precision @ rank n (P@N)
-* Execution time
+- Execution time

 Check the latest result `benchmark <https://pyod.readthedocs.io/en/latest/benchmark.html>`_.
 You are welcome to replicate this process by running